-Name of the property=Value Description of the property Example Comment SERIALIZE= <true false></true false> Allows you to serialize the wizard (=TRUE) or not (=FALSE).
-If the wizard is serialized, it conserves (storing them in the .ini file) the values previously entered for the next time it is executed.
-SERIALIZE=TRUE By default, this property is set to "FALSE".
-The NAME property determines in which section of the .ini file the values will be stored.
+Name of the property=Value Description of the property Example Comment The NAME property determines in which section of the .ini file the values will be stored.
 "Boolean" type property.
 Location of the .ini files: see Asset Manager - Installation and upgrade guide, chapter .ini and .cfg files.
 MODAL= <true false></true false> Defines whether the wizard is modal (=TRUE) or not (=FALSE).
+As by design, if you have multi-tenancy enabled, non-modal wizards are forced to operate as modal wizards.